 November 10, 2022

-PAL inaugurated four weekly flights between Clark Busan.
+PAL operated a series of flights between Clark and Busan.

 November 11, 2022

-PAL resumed its daily Clark - Seoul Incheon with the Airbus A321CEO.
-The resumption of flights to Korea from Clark, Pampanga re-establishes its presence in the Central Luzon hub.
+PAL resumed daily Clark - Seoul Incheon services with the Airbus A321CEO, helping to re-establish Clark’s role as a thriving Central Luzon hub.

 December 01, 2022

-PAL mounted direct flights between Cebu and Cotabato with onward connection to Tawi-Tawi utilizing the De Havilland Dash 8 400 Next Generation.
+PAL mounted direct flights between Cebu and Cotabato with onward connections to Tawi-Tawi, utilizing Dash 8 400 aircraft.

 December 09, 2022

-PAL resumed direct flights between Cebu and Bangkok, increasing PAL’s international presence in its Cebu Hub.
+PAL resumed direct flights between Cebu and Bangkok

 December 16, 2022